Guidelines

 See here for video tutorials for creating inspiring articles, photos and videos: http://www.yre.global/video-tutorials/

-The following is an example for an entry on litter and waste but the same ideas can be used for any theme including transport, biodiversity, energy saving etc.
+The following is an example for an entry on litter and waste but the same ideas can be used for any theme including Ecosystem restoration.

 TIP!
 Focus on the ‘Hotspots’ for litter: “Litter is Waste in the Wrong Place!”